Blu3Jive001/Firefox-CSS/README.md

 # Firefox-CSS

+### CSS is currently out of date, and only working on the last version of Firefox.
+Please hold while the code is updated

 This repository holds my custom css for Firefox and other websites (with the stylus extension).
 This code is not 100% mine.
 Some of it came from JavaCafe01 and other bits from MrotherGuy.

 My css is messy, if you find a problem and figure out how to improve my code, please do!